 Anxiety and Anger

 Additionally, quite often people that don’t feel well can have anger issues.
 If you are feeling overly angry about things, take a step back, and remember that you are not yourself right now.
 This would not be a great time to make any major decisions.
 Be kind to yourself and others.
 Keep repeating this in your head.
 This is not the time to take things too personally.
 Look at all things that are making you angry from a 3rd party position.
 This tends to help keep you under control.
 The anxiety doesn’t help the anger as you try to just relax.
 Keep yourself surrounded by positive things.
-To decrease the effect of Lamictal withdrawal symptoms, check this Lamotrigine Full Prescribing Information.
+To decrease the effect of any intake discontinuation symptom, check this article.

 Bipolar Disorder Symptoms

-Listen to the people around you, as these are Lamictal withdrawal symptoms that you will most likely not see.
+Listen to the people around you, as these are health conditions that you will most likely not see.
 The drug was most likely used to treat Bipolar symptoms and now they are going to return.
-If you are a person that has Bipolar, depression and manic symptoms before, during a Lamotrigine withdrawal these will most likely return.
+If you are a person that has Bipolar, depression and manic symptoms before, during Lamotrigine withdrawals these will most likely return.
 And, in some cases with great fury.
 So, ensure you that you prepare yourself with this.
-Get yourself in a good place to go through this withdrawal and surround yourself with supportive people.
+Get yourself in a good place to go through this hard time and surround yourself with supportive people.

 - Balance Problems

-This is a very common issue during Lamictal withdrawal.
+This is a very common issue during the tapering phase.
 You are taking something away that your body is used to having.
 This will throw your body off and until it has time to recover, some weird sensations may pop up.
 If you have a hard time with balance or dizziness, keep yourself safe until it passes.
 If it for some reason doesn’t pass, then ask your doctor for options.
 Your whole physiology is going to be upset for a bit.
-That happens as well when you use Gabapentin for suboxone withdrawal.
+That happens as well when you use Gabapentin for suboxone withdrawals.

 This kind of goes hand in hand with some of the other issues we have mentioned.
 Anxiety can certainly bring on depression as you have a harder time on concentration.
 As well as the bipolar symptoms that can trigger depression in a person.
 Some people report that when they quit taking Lamictal abruptly you could spiral into a deep depression.
 This is a bit normal.
 So, just keep yourself busy and surrounded by loved ones and things you love.
-However, preparing for Lamictal withdrawal is always a good idea.
+However, preparing to taper off gradually is always a good idea.
 That applies as well to using Gabapentin for opiate withdrawal.

 You will most likely have an issue with concentration.
-This is completely normal during your Lamictal withdrawal and may even feel like your in a fog.
+This is completely normal during the medication and detox phases.
+And, you may even feel like your in a fog.
 There will be a vast array of physical issues that we have warned you about when you quit taking Lamictal and this will make it hard to concentrate on anything important.
-Try to have your affairs in order before you start the withdrawal cold turkey.
+Try to have your affairs in order before you start the withdrawals cold turkey.
 This will allow you to go with the flow for a bit until you balance out a bit more.
+That really helps going through the Lamictal withdrawal symptoms.

 If you taper too quickly or quit cold turkey you will most likely experience dizziness.
 This is a very common side effect and although doesn’t help with the lack of concentration or balance problems it will go away eventually.

-Lamictal withdrawal fatigue is very normal.
+Fatigue is very normal.
 Quitting Lamotrigine can throw your body into a bit of tailspin.
 With the lack of concentration, dizziness, seizures and other physical things that happen to a person that is going off from Lamictal it can be easier to just sleep it off as well.
 Take time for yourself and allow yourself to get the rest you need.
-Your body is going through some major changes, AKA Lamictal withdrawal symptoms.
+Your body is going through some major changes.

 With everything else that is going on when coming off Lamictal, it’s no wonder that you are a bit irritable.
 So, just remember that you don’t feel well at this time and making any major decisions is probably not the best idea.
 Getting aggravated, frustrated and upset is very normal.
 Especially with all the other factors you have going on at the time.
 Check out this additional source at Medline Plus.